s183620/Group-15/A4/README.md

 ## Idea for HTML

 We didn't make an actual HTML for this project, but we have an idea for it.
 A possible solution could be a webpage, where the buildingcomponents from the script are being displayed in 3D.
 The components should have a colorcode for whether or not they complies with the building regulation.
-For instance if the walls are green, it means that du u-values complies and no changeas are necessary for this.
+For instance if the walls are green, it means that the u-value complies and no changes are necessary for this.
 If the wall is red, the u-value is too low and changes needs to be made.
 There could also be a colorcode for the buildingcomponent that has an u-value close to the limit, and thus something you need to be aware of.

 - Skitse?